 What do you need?

-As God continues to confirm our vision and expand our hearts for the work that He is calling us to do, would you please pray that He fills us with His wisdom and courage to follow Him?
-And will you prayerfully consider our invitation to be a co-labourer on mission with us to create a community of learners within the local church, faithfully engaging their culture through conversations that matter?
+As God continues to confirm our vision and expand our hearts for the work that we are doing, would you please pray that He fills us with His wisdom and courage to follow Him?
+And will you prayerfully consider our invitation to be a co-laborer on a mission with us to research and resource the Ugandan Church?

 Thank you for taking the time to read this!